 At noon every day the Landa offers a range of classic pastries and cakes, freshly baked each morning, so leaving the hotel can be quite difficult.

-Still, this really is one of the best places to stay on the Camino de Santiago and highlights why hiking isn’t all about roughing it.
+Still, this really is one of the best hotels on the Camino de Santiago.
+This place highlights why hiking isn’t all about roughing it.

 Like this blog post?
 Then make sure you Pin it!